 Be patient and kind to yourself.
 It takes time to build the right habits and set firm work-life boundaries when you work from home.
 Every step counts, and while you’re moving in the right direction, just keep going.

-Alexander Hunkin is an Australian-based startup advisor with in-depth experience in growing business.
-When he isn’t busy working, you can find him cooking exotic meals, scuba diving and cycling.
+Written by Alexander Hunkin, an Australian-based startup advisor with in-depth experience in growing business.
+When he isn’t busy working, you can find him cooking exotic meals, scuba diving, and cycling.